pachterlab/sircel/README.md

 	'UMI'

+##Use example
-Use example: Dropseq data from Macosko 2015
+####1 million reads from  from Macosko 2015

 This tutorial will run this software on an example dataset from Macosko et al (SRR1873277).
 According to the authors' software we expect ~570 single cells from this dataset.
 To speed things up we only use the first 1 million reads in the file (rather than ~400 million).Note that if you are not using kallisto to quantify expression levels, omit the --kallisto_idx option.
 This command will run a complete singe-cell RNA-seq analysis, going from raw, un-split reads to single-cell expression profiles.
+Note that the human / mouse transcriptome fasta can be found at http://bio.math.berkeley.edu/kallisto/transcriptomes/.
+Build a kallisto index following instrutuions https://pachterlab.github.io/kallisto/starting

-	python3 scripts/circular_kmers_pipeline/Split_reads_master.py
+	python3 sircel/sircel_master.py
 		--threads 32
 		--dropseq
 		--output_dir example
-		--reads macosko/1m_reads/SRR1873277_1m_r2.fastq.gz
+		--reads example/SRR1873277_1m_r2.fastq.gz
-		--barcodes macosko/1m_reads/SRR1873277_1m_r1.fastq.gz
+		--barcodes macosko/SRR1873277_1m_r1.fastq.gz
 		--threads 32
 		--kallisto_idx kallisto_idx/hgmm_kallisto.idx